DISCLAIMER: ORIGINAL POST WAS MADE ON AUGUST 19, 2018

 I then bought another one-way ticket but this time to San Francisco — the most expensive city in the US.

-I knew that San Francisco was a place where I could meet like-minded people and learn from some amazing founders and investors.
+I knew that San Francisco was a place where I could meet like-minded people and learn from amazing operators and investors.

 So, I texted a friend that I knew lived there and asked if I could crash at his place for about a week and he said “sure.”